Loading Events

 Wednesday, July 15

-• Myth: Pay-as-you-throw programs cause more illegal dumping — Daniel Mireault
+• Myth: Pay-as-you-throw programs cause more illegal dumping — Daniel Mireault, City of Saskatoon VIDEO

 • Working Together to Reduce Waste in Saskatchewan — Brienne Bennett, Saskatchewan Ministry of Environment